LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

    ``<button>`` elements represent a clickable entity. ``<button>`` elements have default *click* handling behavior related to ``<form>`` elements, that we will get into in a later chapter.
-For now we will be defining the *click* handler behavior.
+For now, we will be defining the *click* handler behavior.

-Any JavaScript function can be used as the event handler, that means user defined functions can be used.
-User defined functions as event handlers allow for more functionality to occur when an event is handled.
+Any JavaScript function can be used as the event handler, that means any defined functions can be used.
+Because programmers can write functions to do whatever their hearts desire, defined functions as event handlers allow for more functionality to occur when an event is handled.

 .. admonition:: Example

-   Set ``youRang`` function as the *click* handler for the ``<button>``.
+   A function ``youRang()`` is defined and used as the event handler for when the button is clicked.

    .. sourcecode:: html
+      :linenos:

       <!DOCTYPE html>
       <html>